-Overall, the Double Play plans are not very price competitive in comparison to the Triple Play plans.
+Overall, the Double Play plans are not very price competitive in comparison to the other plans.
 The cost of a Triple Play plan is not significantly higher than the Double Play plans, but they provide entirely new sets of services and also have more favorable signup bonuses.

-The catch is that the Triple Play plans incur significantly more additional fees than the Double Play plans by virtue of including TV and digital voice services.
+The catch is that the internet plans incur significantly more additional fees than the Double Play plans by virtue of including TV and digital voice services.